Solo Pianist - Diary entries

 Rachmaninoff's role: Solo Pianist

 Notes: No details, although Satina notes her understanding that works by Bach, Chopin and Liszt were played.
+The attached press clipping identifies the venue for the concert.
 LoC, Sergei Rachmaninoff Archive, ML31.R33, Papers of Sophie Satin, boxes 82-89.

 December 2 1928